Gross-Neveu-Yukawa theory of $\text{SO}(2N)\rightarrow \text{SO}(N) \times \text{SO}(N)$ spontaneous symmetry breaking: Conclusion and discussion

 To summarize, we constructed and analyzed the relativistic GNY field theory that features the symmetric second-rank real irreducible $\text{SO}(2N)$ tensor Yukawa-coupled to $N_f$ flavors of $4N$-component Majorana fermions.
 The field theory describes the spontaneous breaking of the $\text{SO}(2N)$ flavor symmetry of the GN model in 2+1 dimensions to $\text{SO}(N)\times \text{SO}(N)$.
 The Lagrangian contains two self-interaction quartic terms, and shows only runaway RG flows for a range of small $N_f$, which includes the value of $N_f=1$ relevant to the GN model.
 We interpret this as the sign of the transition being fluctuation-induced first-order.
 This is then in accord with the conclusion of our earlier study of the same transition directly on the GN model \cite{han}.
 Above the critical value of fermion flavors, however, a real stable fixed point of the RG flow emerges within the expansion near the upper critical dimension of 3+1.
 The critical value of $4N$-component Majorana fermions $N_f \approx 2N$ for $N\gg 1$, and has a minimum near $N\approx 4$.

 The mean-field solution in the previous study \cite{so8} is now seen to correspond to the large-$N_f$ limit of fermion flavors taken at fixed number of components of each fermion.
-In this limit the fixed point is at the Yukawa coupling $\alpha_{g}^{*}$ and the single-trace self-interaction $\lambda_{2}^* $ which are both $\mathcal{O}(1/N_f)$, and at the double-trace self-interaction $\lambda_{1}= \mathcal{O}(1/N_f^2) $.
-Since $\lambda_{1}$ becomes negligible, the fixed point values satisfy the stability condition, and imply a new universal continuous phase transition.
+In this limit the fixed point is at the Yukawa coupling $\alpha_{g}^{*}$ and the single-trace self-interaction $\lambda_{2}^* $ which are both $\mathcal{O}(1/N_f)$, and at the double-trace self-interaction $\lambda_{1}^{*}= \mathcal{O}(1/N_f^2) $.
+Since $\lambda_{1}$ becomes negligible, the fixed point values satisfy the stability condition, and imply a continuous phase transition.
 The identification is also supported by the fact that the mean-field solution corresponds to the minimum found for $\lambda_{2}>0$, as discussed in Sec.~\ref{sec:conditions}.
 Integrating over fermions generates the potential for the matrix order parameter with only the single-trace $\text{Tr}[S^{4}]$ term.
 The critical exponents in this limit become $\eta_\psi = \mathcal{O}(1/N_f)$, $\eta_{\varphi}= \epsilon$, and $1/\nu = 2- \epsilon +\mathcal{O}(1/N_f)$, which are the usual large-$N$ values.

 Our analysis focused on the physical dimension $d=2$, and we therefore analytically continued only the one-loop integrals to non-integer dimensions.
 Had we extended the gamma-matrix algebra as well, near $d=3$ the two real and one imaginary Pauli matrices would, respectively, be replaced by three real and one imaginary $4\times4$ gamma-matrices \cite{herbuttimereversal}, with the rest of calculation remaining the same.
 The sole effect of this replacement would be that our parameter $N_f \rightarrow 2 N_f$.
-For instance, the critical values of the new $N_{f}$ would behave as $N_{f,c2} \approx N$ in the large $N$ limit.
+Similar modification happens if we consider two dimensional two-component $N_{f}M$ copies of the Weyl fermions instead of the Majorana fermions.
+For instance, the critical values of this $N_{f}$ would behave as $N_{f,c2} \approx N$ in the large $N$ limit.